EconomistDigitalSolutions/ramlapi/README.md

 You now have a set of HTTP handlers built from your RAML specification.

+Right now raml-gen only supports routers that use the standard http.Handlerfunc handlers.
+If you want to use something like Echo or HttpRouter you'll need to make some amendments as described in the examples below.

 #### HOW TO RAMLAPI

 The ramlapi package makes no assumptions about your choice of router as the